 Benefit from the excellent corrosion protection provided by selected additives, enabling longer brake fluid change intervals of up to 3 years, making it a reliable choice for maintaining peak braking performance in your vehicle.

-Again, some customers reported that packaging and shipping need to improve.
-The containers were dented and some were leaking.
+Again, some customers reported that the packaging and shipping need to improve.
+The containers were dented, and some were leaking.

 Our Thoughts - At this level, it will do everything the competition is doing.
 You may not get the blue color that ATE advertises.